Suicide bomber kills seven outside Libya's Benghazi

 No group claimed responsibility for the attack.

-But Ansar al-Sharia last month fought with soldiers who drove Islamists from Benghazi, where growing violence has further increased concerns about a wider descent into disorder in oil-producing Libya.
+But Ansar al-Sharia last month fought with soldiers who drove Islamists from Benghazi, where growing violence has further increased concerns at a wider descent into disorder in oil-producing Libya.

 The militants are determined to impose their ultraconservative vision of Islam.